 What's inside this article

 The colossal statue of Christ the Redeemer towers high above the city and harbour of Rio de Janeiro.
-It’s one of the world’s most iconic landmarks, with the figure’s massive soapstone arms flung wide in a universal gesture of welcome and peace.
-Seen through Christian eyes, the majestic monument conveys something of Jesus’ present reign over the affairs of the world, and of His future restoration of shalom to the redeemed creation.
+It’s one of the world’s most iconic landmarks, with the figure’s massive arms flung wide in a universal gesture of welcome and peace.
+Seen through eyes of faith, the monument conveys something of Jesus’ present reign over the affairs of the world, and of his future restoration of shalom to the redeemed creation.

 Far below, in the late summer of 2016, the city of Rio hosted the Games of the XXXI Olympiad.
 Although often marred by politics and commercialism, the Olympics at their best offer glimpses of that shalom, of the harmony and conviviality to be unveiled in the new heaven and the new earth.

-With that in mind, here are five stories drawn from the Rio Games – to match the number of rings in the Olympic symbol – each one telling of things much better than medals of gold, silver or bronze.
+With that in mind, here are five stories drawn from those Rio Games of 2016 – to match the number of rings in the Olympic symbol – each one telling of things much better than medals of gold, silver or bronze.

 Christian divers reveal true identity